isomorphic-software/smartclient-docs/classes/ListGrid_1.md

 If [screen reader mode is enabled](isc.md#staticmethod-iscsetscreenreadermode), and [ListGrid.canSelectCells](#attr-listgridcanselectcells) is true should the user be able to navigate the grid cell-by-cell, highlighting and focusing on individual cells within the selected row via left and right arrow keypresses?

 If [ListGrid.canSelectCells](#attr-listgridcanselectcells) is true, this property will have no effect as all navigation is by cell.

 **Flags**: IRW

----
-## Attr: ListGrid.canAddAISortFields

-### Description
-Adds an item to the header context menu allowing users to launch a dialog to define a new field to be sorted by an AI score of the entire record and possibility related records.

-AI sort fields can be persisted via [ListGrid.getFieldState](ListGrid_2.md#method-listgridgetfieldstate) and [ListGrid.setFieldState](ListGrid_2.md#method-listgridsetfieldstate).

-**Flags**: IRW